 Your lab notebook is the primary, graded work-product for this course.
 It should represent a detailed record of what you have done in the laboratory-complete enough so that you could look back after a year or two and reconstruct your work just using your notebook and this manual.
+Your notebook should include sketches and diagrams to explain the experiment, data collected, comments on difficulties, self-documented spreadsheets, sample calculations, data analysis, fit reports, final graphs, final results, answers to questions asked in the lab manual, and a critique of the lab.
+For this COVID year you may cut some of the usual boilerplate: there is no need to repeat methods or theory found in our lab manual.
+Each lab's 'Checklist" starts with a request for you to "Write an introductory paragraph..."; For this COVID year these are just suggestions for preparing for your oral report- you need not actually write out such paragraphs in your lab notebook.
+Similarly 'Checklist' requests for you to derive an equation can be ignored.

-Your notebook should include your preparation for lab, sketches and diagrams to explain the experiment, data collected, comments on difficulties, self-documented spreadsheets, sample calculations, data analysis, fit reports, final graphs, final results, answers to questions asked in the lab manual, and a critique of the lab.
-A list of suggested sections can be found in the 191 lab manual.
+&lt;sup>1i.e., hours when I'm immediately available to answer to your questions and not counting time spent on your cell phone, web browsing, waiting for your lab partner, etc....

 DO NOT collect data on scratch paper and then transfer to your notebook.
-Your notebook is to be a running record of what you have done, not a formal (all errors eliminated) report.
+Your notebook is to be a running (dated!) record of what you have done, not a formal (all errors eliminated) report.
 There will be no formal lab reports in this course.
 Do not delete, erase, or tear out sections of your notebook that you want to change.
 Instead, indicate in the notebook what you want to change and why (such information can be valuable later on).
 Then lightly draw a line through the unwanted section and proceed with the new work.